attakorn1/unit-test-for-data-science/README.md

-# unit-test-for-data-science
+# Unit-test for Data Science
-This repo for Teaching how to write unit tests for My Data Science Team projects in Python using pytest.
+This is an code for teach my data science team  how to write unit tests for data science projects in Python using pytest.

 ## Setup
 To run this project, install it locally using virtual env: